 Individuals can use the statute of limitations as a defense to a collection or judgment action if the permissible amount of time has elapsed wherein a creditor may lawfully try to collect a debt.
 Keep in mind, the creditor can still choose to pursue a debt collection lawsuit against you for the outstanding debt, but articulation of a statute of limitations violation can help you to get that lawsuit dismissed.

-Steps to Take If You Are Sued By A Collection Agency
+Steps To Take if You Are Sued by a Collection Agency

 If you are sued by a collection agency, it will be important to review the complaint very carefully and check that everything in the complaint is accurate.
 Some questions you’ll want to ask yourself include: